 help you make good use of your study time

-share with you the strategies he/she used to be successful in the course
+share with you the strategies they used to be successful in the course

 What's in it for me?

 If you attend SI sessions regularly, chances are you'll earn a better grade.
 Research shows that students who attend SI sessions regularly average one-half to one full letter grade higher than their classmates who don't attend.
 When you attend SI, you'll develop a better understanding of course content as well as more effective ways of studying.
-You'll make a few new friends, too!
+We hope you’ll make a few new friends or study partners, too!

 When do sessions start?